USD/IQD exchange rates slip in Baghdad, Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-The US dollar weakened against the Iraqi dinar on Tuesday, retreating in both Baghdad and Erbil as trading sessions ended.
+The US dollar eased for a second straight day on Thursday in Baghdad and Erbil, extending this week’s mild downward trend across Iraqi currency markets.

-According to a Shafaq News survey, rates in Baghdad’s al-Kifah and al-Harithiya central exchanges fell to 142,650 IQD per $100, down from 142,900 IQD earlier in the day.
+According to a Shafaq News survey, in the capital, rates on al-Kifah and al-Harithiya central exchanges edged down to 142,600 IQD per $100, compared with 142,650 IQD on Wednesday.

-Retail currency shops followed the decline, with selling prices easing to 143,750 IQD and buying at 141,750 IQD.